cse-vr-capstone-team-4/4-Fun/index.md

 - **Charles Mihran**
     - I am a senior in computer science at UW Settle, but I'm initially from the Bay Area in California.
 I grew up loving playing video games ranging from Halo to Pokemon and have been interested in game development for a while.
 I've made some games on my own but am excited to work on a team to creating a game in AR.
 When I was younger I loved games from the "Command and Conquer" series and am excited to make a strategy game of our own.
 - **Xiuxing Lao**
-    - A senior student in Computer Science at the University of Washington.
+    - I am a senior student in Computer Science at the University of Washington.
 - **Yuyang Ge**
     - I am a senior studying computer science at UW Seattle.